jpzk/butterpack/README.md

 # Example

 Here is an example of how the output might look like.
-In this image the **butterencode.cpp** source code is embedded into the image.
+In this image the **butterencode.cpp** source code is embedded into the image.The image width is 640, height is 480 and cell size is 5.

 ![butterpack.cpp](http://i.imgur.com/Ui5xYnB.jpg)